Project gives new life to old lights, raises funds for CAN Council

 319 Tittabawassee Rd, Saginaw

-MMWA is again joining forces with Gary Shepard, organizer of the beloved Freeland Light Show, which runs November 24 through January 1 at Tittabawassee Twp Park, with shows from 5:30 pm to 10:20 pm daily.
+MMWA is again joining forces with Gary Shepard, organizer of the beloved Freeland Light Show, which runs November 23 through January 1 at Tittabawassee Twp Park.
 Visitors to the show may drop off lights at the collection bin located in the park.

 The lights will be processed by Rifkin Scrap Metal and Iron, a local company that will send the constituent materials to a processor.
 The refined materials will then move on to manufacturers to be used in new products.
 Rifkin is providing a rebate for the lights, with all proceeds going to the CAN (Child Abuse and Neglect) Council of the Great Lakes Bay Region.